hzeller/bant/README.md

 bant list-targets -r //...  # also recursively following all dependencies
 ```

-If `-b` is given, the built-in macros are applied, so special rules are
+If `-m` is given, the active macros are applied, so special rules are
 expanded, making more obscure rules become `genrule` and `cc_library`.

 #### list-leafs